Skip to main content

 The data points you gather to optimize your own physiology are the exact data points HIPAA is designed to shield.
 This includes the results from a comprehensive male or female hormone panel, metabolic function tests like HbA1c or fasting insulin, and even the answers you provide on a health risk assessment.

 HIPAA’s Privacy Rule dictates who can access this information and for what purpose, while its Security Rule mandates specific technical and physical safeguards to prevent unauthorized disclosure.
-When a is offered as part of your employer-sponsored group health plan, it is typically considered a covered entity, and the full force of HIPAA’s protections applies to the information it collects.
+When a wellness program is offered as part of your employer-sponsored group health plan, it is typically considered a covered entity, and the full force of HIPAA’s protections applies to the information it collects.

 The Protector of Your Rights the Americans with Disabilities Act